 In the 1970s, there were plenty of machines at the arcade that would offer you a few minutes of gameplay for your hard-earned quarters.
 Only one, however, offered you valuable pseudo-scientific advice, allowing you to dial into the natural cycles of life – the biorhythm machine.

 Were you one of the people who used biorhythm machines to fine-tune your life?
-We’d love to hear from anyone who remembers these classic arcade attractions in our comments section below.
+I’d love to hear from anyone who remembers these classic arcade attractions in our comments section below.